 the almost purity theorem with Scholze's new methods, based

 on his theory of perfectoid spaces.
 Besides the complete proof

-of the almost purity theorem, almost all of the new
+of the almost purity theorem, it includes a chapter of applications;

 postscript version appeared in Journal of Algebraic Geometry n.21 (2012).